Updated December 2022

 There are a few different options for people who want to start their own import/export business.
 For example, you could work toward setting up an Export Management Company (EMC), which would help Canadian businesses export their products overseas.
 The EMC would handle all the legal details, shipping logistics, and distribution of the products abroad.

-Or, you could start an Export Trading Company (ETC), where you would research what foreign markets want, and locate Canadian companies that could export those goods.
+Or you could start an Export Trading Company (ETC), where you would research what foreign markets want and locate Canadian companies that could export those goods.
 You would arrange the details, broker the deals, and ship the products.

 Another option is becoming a free agent—an import/export merchant.
 In this role, you would buy merchandise direct from a manufacturer (at home or abroad), and then find buyers interested in purchasing your products.

-There's more upfront costs and risks involved with this import/export career path—but the rewards can be greater, too!
+There are more upfront costs and risks involved with this import/export career path—but the rewards can be greater, too!